xebialabs-community/xlr-hashicorp-vault-plugin/README.md

 The file `blueprints.yaml` contains a blueprints definition for the local XLR server so you don't have to modify your current configuration.

+The imported template are at the Vault folder as "vault-test."